 In the last few game weeks of the Premier League season, it had been confirmed that Southampton are amid interviewing candidates to replace current manager Ruben Selles.
 The likes of ex-Chelsea and Brighton boss Graham Potter, as well as former Aston Villa gaffer Steven Gerrard, and Manchester United legend Wayne Rooney have been heavily touted for the role.

-But in recent days, the south coast club's hierarchy has shown heavy interest in Swansea City manager Russell Martin and outlined him as one of their top targets to fast-track the club's promotion from the Sky Bet Championship.
+But the south coast club's hierarchy began to show heavy interest in Swansea City manager Russell Martin and outlined him as one of their top targets to fast-track the club's promotion from the Sky Bet Championship.
+Now after a month of uncertainty as a result of compensation issues, they have finally got their man..

-According to reports, Martin was scheduled to have a meeting with the Swansea ownership in the US this week over a new contract with 12-months left on his current deal.
+According to reports, Martin was initially scheduled to have a meeting with the Swansea ownership in the US following the conclusion of their EFL campaign over a new contract with 12-months left on his current deal.
 But due to interest in his services from the Saints, that meeting was cancelled and it has now been reported that its more of a when than an if the 37-year-old will take charge.

 Southampton FC reporter for The Athletic Jacob Tanswell tweeted on 19 May: "Russell Martin is set to become #SaintsFC's new manager.
 Martin remains in the UK despite scheduled talks with Swansea and though no formal approach has been made by Southampton, a deal is close".